-A preferable option for many banks is to buy an off-theshelf solution from a technology vendor, but the need for accurate and consistent use of standardized approaches is no less important when using a third-party solution. industry standards and maximize the number of banks that benefit from ISDA's golden source unit test, ISDA has made its unit tests available to vendors to license for use in their own products.
+A preferable option for many banks is to buy an off-theshelf solution from a technology vendor, but the need for accurate and consistent use of standardized approaches is no less important when using a third-party solution.

+To enable technology providers to deliver a more robust offering to their clients that is consistent with industry standards and maximize the number of banks that benefit from ISDA's golden source unit test, ISDA has made its unit tests available to vendors to license for use in their own products.
 Participating vendors are required to certify to ISDA that their software generates outputs that conform to the expected results of the relevant unit tests.